AKHughes1994/polkat/README.md

 ### What is this?

-This modified version of the semi-automated routine [oxkat](https://github.com/IanHeywood/oxkat) includes polarisation calibration and imaging.
-This assumes you are familiar with the oxkat workflow
+This modified version of the semi-automated routine [oxkat](https://github.com/IanHeywood/oxkat) that was tweaked to include full polarisation calibration and for Stokes I, Q, U, V imaging.
+We assume you are somewhat familiar with the oxkat workflow and its file system.
+This guide will walk you through a standard use case and point out some changes to the `config.py` file and some new options.

 ---